anubhabghosh/pdanse/README.md

 Brief description: *Particle DANSE (pDANSE) uses a system of particles (inspired by the well-known particle filter) and semi-supervised learning to tackle the problem of Bayesian state estimation with nonlinear, Gaussian measurements.
 Currently, the framework relies on the exact knowledge of the given nonlinearity and works with element-wise nonlinearities like the ReLU function.
 Future work will focus on extending this to unknown nonlinearities.
 Also, similar to its predecessor [DANSE](https://github.com/anubhabghosh/danse_jrnl), pDANSE relies on the knowledge of the measurement noise covariance.*

-For more info, check out our paper: *Link to be posted soon*
+For more info, check out our paper on IEEE [here](https://ieeexplore.ieee.org/abstract/document/10888810/)

 Authors: Anubhab Ghosh, Yonina C. Eldar and Saikat Chatterjee